-Professor Roman Shor leads a groundbreaking session with 75 students operating on OpenLab simultaneously
+Professor Roman Shor leads a session with 75 students who runs simultaneous online simulations in OpenLab.

 Educational Milestone Achieved